Business & Finance

 Rather than focusing on the small details, look at the big picture.
 In this case, that means considering how each project, initiative, and undertaking contributes to your overall business profitability.

-The details do matter, of course, as does each individual player.
+The details do matter, of course, as does each player.
 But as a project manager and/or business leader, you must not think in terms of small steps but larger, overarching decisions and how they impact your organization in the long term.

 3. Look for “showcase project” opportunities.